- What is the difference between the DBA programs and the PhD programs?

 - What are you looking for in an applicant?

 This is a difficult question to answer. . .
 Our application pool is etremely competitive and each program has unique preferences.

 Students in Harvard Business School Doctoral Programs represent diverse backgrounds, degrees, undergraduate schools, and disciplines - including physics, math, economics, psychology, and engineering.
 Some students enter our doctoral programs upon graduation from college, while others spend a few years working before they pursue a career in business academia.
 However, all students in our doctoral programs have strong quantitative and analytical skills, as demonstrated by their records of academic performance and test scores.
-Ultimately, we are looking for applicants with strong potential for conductive innovative and independent research that also have the motivation and drive to pursue a career in business academia.
+Ultimately, we are looking for applicants with strong potential for conducting innovative and independent research that also have the motivation and drive to pursue a career in business academia.
 Having letters of recommendation from Faculty who are able to comment on your research skills and/or potential is particularly helpful for the admissions committee when considering your fit for our program.